-Caine plays a man on holiday in Rio with his best friend.
+Michael Caine plays Matthew Hollis; a man on holiday in Rio with his best friend Victor Lyons (Joseph Bologna).
 Both men have teenage daughters with them.
-When Caine falls for the amorous daughter (played by Michelle Johnson) of his best friend, they embark on a secret, if slightly one-sided relationship.
-Johnson's father is furious when he finds out about the 'older man' in his daughter's life, and sets out to hunt him down with the aid of Caine!Written by
+When Caine falls for Victor's daughter Jennifer (played by Michelle Johnson), they embark on a secret, if slightly one-sided relationship.
+Victor is furious when he finds out about the 'older man' in his daughter's life, and sets out to hunt him down with the aid of Matthew!Written by

 See more »

 There was one major reason to watch this movie: Michelle Johnson, and that's about it.
 The film doesn't offer too much else.
 Basically, it's a silly story.

 Michael Caine ("Matthew") and Joseph Bologna ("Victor") plays some middle- aged guys who are going through marriage problems (bad marriage and a divorce, respectively) so they go down to Brazil to spend money since they're rich.
 They bring their late teen/young-adult daughters?
 Huh?
 Well, Victor's daughter is a knockout and they have a fling.
 Johnson plays the girl, "Jennifer," who shows off her breasts as much as she can in this film.
 This is why I and a lot of other guys saw this movie.
 In reality, there isn't much merit to this story, regardless.

 This must have been a wonderful role for Caine to play!
 Caine, an outstanding and likable actor, keeps this film - along with Johnson's obvious assets - from being a total bomb.
 As "Matthew," his mind knows this a bad relationship and vows to end it, but you know what else "doing the talking" for him, so it ain't easy.
 Demi Moore, by the way, plays Caine's daughter in this movie.